AustinCodingAcademy/311_wk3_day2_advanced_select/README.md

 1. Get a sum of all the user_ids from the `usersAddress` table grouped by state.
 Enter the values for the specific states below.

+ SELECT state, SUM(id)
+  FROM usersAddress
+  GROUP BY state;

 2. Find the most popular area code in the `usersContact` table.
   * Hint: SUBSTR, GROUP BY

+  SELECT SUBSTRING(phone1,1,3) AS ExtractedString, COUNT(*) AS counted FROM usersContacts
+  GROUP BY ExtractedString
+  ORDER BY counted DESC;

 3. Find the MIN first_name, the county, and a count of all users in that county for counties with more than 10 users.
 There will be four results.
 List the last one.
   * Hint: MIN, COUNT, JOIN, GROUP BY, HAVING

+   SELECT MIN(first_name),county,COUNT(*) AS counted FROM users AS A
+   INNER JOIN usersAddress AS B ON B.user_id
+   WHERE B.user_id = A.id
+   GROUP BY county
+   having counted > 10;

 ## Query Responses

 1. Sums
-  * AK:
+  * AK: 640
-  * CT
+  * CT: 1556
-  * TX:
+  * TX: 7435
-  * WY:
+  * WY: 822

 2.
-  * Area code:
+  * Area code: 973 same for phone1 and phone2

 3.
-  * first_name:
+  * first_name: Alaine
-  * county:
+  * county: Orange
-  * county total:
+  * county total: 11

 ## Summary